Jagannath Prasad Bhanu

 Jagannath Prasad Bhanu (जगन्नाथ प्रसाद भानु, 8 August 1859 – 25 October 1945) was a Hindi scholar of poetry and prose.
 He is recognized as a pioneering scholar of aesthetics in Hindi.
-His best known work was Chandaḥprabhākara, a work of Hindi prose, published in nine editions during his life.
+His best known work was the Chandaḥprabhākara, a work of Hindi prose, published in nine editions during his life.

 Life

 Jagannath Prasad Bhanu was born on 8 August 1859 at Nagpur, the capital of then Central Provinces.
 He spent most of his life in Bilaspur in modern-day Chhattisgarh.
 He was a scholar of Hindi, Sanskrit, Prakrit, English, Urdu, Persian, Odia and Marathi.
 He was especially interested in linguistics and mathematics.

-In 1940, Bhanu received the title Mahamahopadhyaya.
+In 1940, Bhanu received the title of Mahamahopadhyaya.
 He died in 1945.